-Orders to the U.S. represented 86% of total orders for fiscal 2024 and is relatively consistent with the prior year.
-These orders were primarily to the defense and space markets, which represented 66% and 6% of orders, respectively, and are U.S. based.
+Orders to the U.S. represented 82% of total orders for fiscal 2025 compared to 86% for the prior year.
+These orders were primarily to the Defense market, which are U.S. based, and tend to be lumpy given their large size and are long-term in nature.

-The following table provides our backlog by market, including the percentage of total backlog, for each category and period presented:
+The following table provides our backlog by market, including the percentage of total backlog, for each category and period presented.
+Percentages may not sum to the total due to rounding: